juju/docs/src/en/clouds-gce.md

     The project that gets used by Juju is determined by the service account's credentials used to create a controller.
 It is therefore recommended that the user-defined credential name strongly reflects the project name.
-This is chiefly relevent in a multi-project (multi-credential) scenario.
+This is chiefly relevant in a multi-project (multi-credential) scenario.

 Alternately, you can use your credentials with [Juju as a Service][jaas], where charms can be deployed using a web GUI.